clach04/x10_any/README.md

 ## Information

+Only Mochad support is implemented at the moment.

 Initial focus is supporting:
   * CM17A serial Firecracker X10 unit
       * http://www.averdevelopment.com/python/x10.html can be made to work with Python 3